KristofferK/thirstyboy-badoo-bot/README.md

 Online dating sure is a fascinating phenomena.
 Unfortunately finding the right partner, can take up a lot of our precious time.
 What if we could have a bot automatically do the work, and find potential partners for us?

 ## Technology
-For technology we will use
+For technology we will use Electron and Puppeteer.
- * Angular,
- * Electron, and
- * Puppeteer

 Styling will be done using Bootstrap 4.

+For the first iterations we will just print to console.
+However later one we might decide to add a view engine like Angular or Vue.

 # Installation
 Install necessary packages using `npm install`.
-Run the program using `npm run electron-build`.
+Run the program using `npm run electron-local`.

 ## Finding the partner
 We should be able to determine wheter a person is a potential partner in multiple ways.
 We'll call the determining algorithms for *fixed* and *dynamic*.